LogLevel

 {address, …}

-List of network sockets (every network socket consists of <IP address>:<port>) on which Dr.Web HTTPD is listening for connections (via HTTPS) from clients that have administrative privileges.
-These sockets are used both for connecting to the managing web interface (if the web interface is installed) and for access to the HTTP API.
+List of network sockets (every network socket is defined by the <IP address>:<port> pair) listened by Dr.Web HTTPD for HTTPS connections from clients with administrative privileges.
+These sockets are used both to connect to the management web interface and to access the HTTP API.

-The values in the list must be separated with commas (each value in the quotation marks).
-The parameter can be specified more than once in the section (in this case, all its values are combined into one list).
+The values of the list must be comma-separated (each value put in quotation marks).
+The parameter can be specified more than once in the section (in this case, all parameter values are combined into one list).

 Example: Add sockets 192.168.0.1:1234 and 10.20.30.45:5678 to the list.